-The State University of New York and SUNY Cortland, as one of the colleges of the university, are governed by a board of trustees of 15 members appointed by the governor.
+The State University of New York and SUNY Cortland, as one of the University Colleges of SUNY, are governed by a board of trustees of 15 members appointed by the governor.
 All local campus governance policies and procedures must fall within the framework of the policies of the board of trustees.